Mike Webster: Lawsuit

 Webster's estate brought a lawsuit in Maryland's United States District Court against the National Football League.
 The estate contended that Webster was disabled at the time of his retirement, and was owed $1.142 million in disability payments under the NFL's retirement plan.
 On April 26, 2005, a federal judge ruled that the NFL benefits plan owed Webster's estate $1.18 million in benefits.
-With the addition of interest and fees, that amount was estimated to exceed $1.60 million.
+With the addition of interest and fees, the amount was estimated to be over $1.60 million.
 The NFL appealed the ruling.
-On December 13, 2006, the U.S. Court of Appeals for the Fourth Circuit in Richmond, Virginia, upheld the Baltimore federal judge's 2005 ruling that the league's retirement plan must pay benefits reserved for players whose disabilities began while they were still playing football.
+On December 13, 2006, the U.S. Court of Appeals for the Fourth Circuit in Richmond, Virginia upheld the Baltimore federal judge's 2005 ruling that the league's retirement plan must pay benefits reserved for players whose disabilities began while they were playing football.